 Binge Drinking And Sleep Loss

-The study found that binge drinking (which is defined as a drinking session that elevates a person’s blood alcohol concentration (BAC) to 0.08 or above) can inhibit sleep quality in multiple ways: First, by affecting the gene responsible for sleep.
+The study found that binge drinking (which is defined as a drinking session that elevates a person’s blood alcohol concentration, or BAC, to 0.08 or above) can inhibit sleep quality in multiple ways: First, by affecting the gene that impacts for sleep.
 And secondly, by interfering with levels of the chemical adenosine in the brain, which can further inhibit quality rest.
 While previous studies have made a connection between binge drinking and poor-quality sleep, this research (which was conducted on mice) is unique in that it helps explain why drinking to excess can interfere with people’s ability to enjoy sufficient rest.

 “We have shown that a single session of binge alcohol drinking reduces the expression of a gene that regulates sleep,” Thakkar told Mattress Clarity via email.
 Given that the Centers for Disease Control and Prevention (CDC) estimates that one in six American adults binge drinks approximately four times per month, these findings may have important implications regarding the relationship between alcohol consumption and sleep quality.